julianlam/feps/fep/4adb/fep-4adb.md

 > Publicly dereferencable URIs, such as HTTPS URIs, with their authority belonging to that of their originating server.
 (Publicly facing content SHOULD use HTTPS URIs).

-The essential point of this FEP is to extend the range of _publicly deferencable URIs_ to contain basically any URI by using [Webfinger].
+The essential point of this FEP is to extend the range of _publicly dereferencable URIs_ to contain basically any URI by using [Webfinger].

 The current usage of Webfinger in the Fediverse is asymmetric.
 As discussed in [MastoGuide](https://guide.toot.as/guide/use-your-own-domain/), one can associate many URIs of the form `acct:user@domain.tld` with the same Actor, by just making webfinger return an appropriate response.
 However, only one acct-URI can be associated with an Actor.
 This is done by: